 The high school experience is an important one.
 It is a time for personal and intellectual growth and the development and pursuit of academic and extracurricular interests.
-Further, it is a time to develop skills that will last you a lifetime whether writing skills or interpersonal ones.
+Further, it is a time to develop skills that will last a lifetime, whether writing skills or interpersonal ones.
 Students need to use this time wisely, to make the most of the opportunities here at Stowe High School and outside of school.
 Seek out courses that will stimulate and challenge you.
 Get involved in activities that interest you.
 For the next year or two, you don't need to think about the details of the college admission process.
 Instead—work hard, get involved and discover your interests.

 Colleges will evaluate your academic record (transcript).
 Your academic record is almost always the most important factor in college admissions.
 They will consider the difficulty and variety of your courses.
-In addition to high school performance, the following are considered: the rigor of a student's program, standing in class, grade point average, trends of performance, competitiveness of the high school, experiences in student's background, letters of recommendation, application essay, special talents, and community service.
+In addition to high school performance, the following are considered: the rigor of a student's program, standing in class, grade point average, trends of performance, competitiveness of the high school, experiences in student's background, letters of recommendation, application essays, special talents and community service.
 Colleges will also look at SAT/ACT scores.

 Admission requirements to the University of Vermont.
 Click here